What parents need to know

 Parents Need to Know

 Parents need to know that Judy Blume's young-adult novel Tiger Eyes focuses on a family's struggle to recover emotionally after a family member is murdered by armed robbers.
 The book is narrated by 15-year-old Davey, who is dealing with her own normal growing-up issues as well as her grief.
 In addition to describing a horrifically violent event, the book addresses issues surrounding safety and gun control, and the morality of countries building bombs.
 Tiger Eyes also depicts teens abusing alcohol and an adult who uses prescription pain killers.
 Teen characters kiss passionately but remain clothed.
-Tiger Eyes was made into an award-winning film that was shown in several regional film festivals in spring 2012.
+Tiger Eyes was made into an award-winning 2012 film.

 What's the story?